hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 1. Shape the data model for use; we’ve placed it in the page‘s route.

-    - In this example, we're identifying the column headers (keys) and also capitalizing them.
+    - In this example, we’re identifying the column headers (keys) and also capitalizing them.
     - Each column object has two pieces:

         - a `key`\-- used for the model, the `sortingKeys`, and `sortBy`